About Us

 1. Spot problems and find opportunities

 Every successful business starts with a problem waiting to be solved.
 Train yourself to see these gaps whether it’s an everyday inconvenience or a broken system.
-The most promising ideas often come from listening closely to what people need.
+The most promising ideas often come from listening closely to what people need, especially when you study the problems in India startups must solve and how deeply they impact consumers and businesses alike.

 2. Build skills and test your ideas